-Wernigerode first mentioned in 1121 is situated on the foothills of the Harz Mountain where the romantic Schloss Wernigerode castle rises above it.
-The town is often referred to as "the colourful town of Harz", is now a very popular tourist town, easily attracting 2 million day visitors and numerous overnight stays per year.
-A vast difference to 1777 when Goethe visited Wernigerode it would have been just a rural town.
+Wernigerode with its romantic castle was first mentioned in 1121 and is situated at the foothills of the Harz Mountains.
+The town is often referred to as "the colourful town of the Harz", is now a very popular tourist town, easily attracting 2 million day visitors and numerous overnight stays per year; a vast difference to 1777 when Goethe first visited Wernigerode where it would have been just a rural town.

-In the town square you can see the Rathaus (Town Hall) which dominates the market place and started out in life as a theatre in 1277.
-Walk around the town hall and you will see the Gardenstedt, an old watermill, one of the best buildings in Wernigerode, known by locals as the "tilted house".
-Back in the town square you will see the Neo Gothic fountain built in 1848, and the 15th century Gothisches Haus which is now a Hotel with some amazing details.
+In the town Market Square you can see the Town Hall (Rathaus) which dominates the market place and started out in life as a theatre in 1277.
+Walk around the Town Hall and you will see the Gardenstedt, an old watermill, one of the best buildings in Wernigerode, known by locals as the "tilted house".
+Back in the Market Square you will see the Neo Gothic fountain built in 1848, and the 15th century Gothisches Haus which is now a Hotel with some amazing facade.

-From Wernigerode the small narrow gauge steam railway will take you up to the Brocken, please refer to the link for more information.
-Before you start your journey maybe some light refreshments can be had in Cafe Wein near the town square which dates back to 1583 and has some impressive architecture inside and out, plus a good menu.
-Wernigerode has so much to explore you will want to return, maybe to experience the Christmas market.
+From Wernigerode the small Narrow Gauge Steam Railway will take you up to the Brocken, please refer to the link for more information.
+Before you start your journey maybe some light refreshments can be had in Cafe Wein near the Market Square which dates back to 1583 and has some impressive architecture inside and out, plus a good menu.
+Wernigerode has so much to explore you will want to return, maybe to experience the excellent Christmas Market.